 Foote saw the facts of a historian through the irony and paradox of a novelist.
 Academics like to sneer at the lack of footnotes in his Narrative, but it always smacks of sour grapes in the face of a sweeping, infinitely readable history in the mold of Edward Gibbon’s sweep of the Roman Empire.

-Great eccentrics generally are.
+Great eccentrics often are.
 He drank bourbon outdoors and scotch indoors – that rascal.
 It is a pity that his childhood friend Walker Percy never saw his friend's fame.
-Foote was at Percy’s beside when he died in 1990.
-When he was finally introduced to the American public with Ken Burns The Civil Warthat out-of-time quality charmed the public and put his book back into print.
+Foote was at Percy’s bedside when he died in 1990.
+When he was finally introduced to the American public with Ken Burns The Civil War that out-of-time quality charmed the public and put his book back into print.

 Which, for a novelist, is a fine ending.